Anuragjuneja/IMAGE_CLASSIFIER/README.md

 ## Access

-You may directly access the model via this link : https://imageclassifier-figwm6jwfksxal84rkb8lf.streamlit.app/
+You can directly access the model via this link : https://imageclassifier-figwm6jwfksxal84rkb8lf.streamlit.app/